Commercial Landlord Responsibilities – What You Need to Know Before Investing

 - Check the lease or contract to determine who is responsible for asbestos within the property

-- Employ an accredited surveyor to undertake an asbestos survey of the property.
+- Employ an accredited commercial property surveyor to undertake an asbestos survey of the property.
 Common places to look for asbestos in your workspace include:

 - Ceiling tiles